 A front-facing screen is an LCD display on the front of the camera (the same side as the camera lens) that allows either real-time or playback of the footage recorded.
 The screen is typically turned on by default and can be turned off for those situations requiring no illumination - a so-called ‘stealth mode.

 Because the person recorded is able to clearly see themselves on the screen it adds transparency to the situation.
 This brings a new dynamic to the interaction between the public and law enforcement that is also flexible - the screen and LEDs can be turned off for those situations requiring no illumination capability.
 Among the benefits of this feature are:

-- Increased Transparency - The front facing screen displays footage in real time as it is being recorded.
-To the person being recorded this demonstrates that a police department is open and transparent in their conduct.
+- Increased Transparency - The front-facing screen displays footage in real-time as it is being recorded.
+To the person being recorded, this demonstrates that a police department is open and transparent in its conduct.

-- De-escalating violence and aggression - Front facing screens can de-escalate and prevent aggression towards officers.
+- De-escalating violence and aggression - Front-facing screens can de-escalate and prevent aggression towards officers.
 An awareness that a camera is rolling generally improves the conduct of both sides of an encounter.
 When tensions escalate, the body camera acts as an ‘independent witness’ providing the truth and holding individuals to account.
-Body cameras with front facing displays therefore provide a backup for the officer in contentious situations by being an unbiased ‘independent witness’.
-In fact, a study by the Rialto Police Department in California found a 50% decrease in use of force incidents as a result of body cameras.
+Body cameras with front-facing displays, therefore, provide a backup for the officer in contentious situations by being an unbiased ‘independent witness’.
+In fact, a study by the Rialto Police Department in California found a 50% decrease in the use of force incidents as a result of body cameras.

 Active Displays vs. Stealth Mode